Wareham: 27-acres of industrial solar will obliterate iconic Fearing Hill woodlands

-This short video shows how the proposed industrial scale solar installation will destroy pristine upland forest, ancient ways on the sovereign land of the Wampanoag people and threaten the fragile Weweantic River.
-On June 12, 2021, Wareham residents voted to outlaw large solar but ConEdison, the developer using a shell corporation, wants to be grandfathered in.
+This short video shows how the proposed industrial scale solar installation will destroy pristine upland forest, ancient ways on the sovereign land of the Wampanoag people, and threaten the fragile Weweantic River.
+On June 12, 2021, Wareham residents voted to outlaw utility-scale solar projects, but ConEdison, operating under the name of a shell corporation, wants to be grandfathered in.

-7,333 ground mounted solar panels on 44 acres with massive litihium-ion batteries
+7,333 ground mounted solar panels on 44 acres with massive lithium-ion batteries

-• A decrease our real estate values by destroying forested lands, creating a blight and harming the aesthetics of the abutting Town-owned conservation land;
+• Decrease our real estate values, by destroying forested lands, creating a blight and harming the aesthetics of the abutting Town-owned conservation land;

 • Harm Wareham residents’ recreational enjoyment of the abutting Fearing Hill Conservation Area;